 Has this ever happened to you? …

-You’re lying in bed and trying to fall asleep, when you feel a sudden thunk in your chest.
+You’re lying in bed and trying to fall asleep when you feel a sudden thunk in your chest.
 Maybe you sense that your heart is skipping a beat and then giving you a little kick afterwards.
 This could happen on and off for minutes.
 What causes these symptoms?
 The answer is simple: Alien forces have taken over your body.
-No, actually, this is a common and harmless problem called premature ventricular contractions, or PVCs.
+Actually, this is a common and harmless problem called premature ventricular contractions, or PVCs.
 PVCs, not to be confused with polyvinyl chloride plastic tubing of the same name, are extra heart beats which can feel scary, but in fact, are an important safety mechanism for the heart.

 Things that go thunk in the night PVCsThe heart has two main pumping chambers called ventricles.
 The right ventricle sends blood through the lungs, and the left through the rest of the body.
 Sitting on top of the ventricles are two smaller pumping chambers: the left and right atria.
 The atria contract a split second before the ventricles to make sure the ventricles are chock-full of blood prior to their contraction; it makes the heart more efficient.
 It’s kind of like jamming a few extra people in the elevator before it heads up.
 Sitting high in the left atrium is an electrical signaling device called the sinoatrial node, which tells the heart to beat.
 It is also sometimes called the heart’s pacemaker, but this one doesn’t need a battery.
 One can draw an analogy to the old Viking ships.
 The guy at the front shouted, “Stroke, stroke, stroke,” and all the men on the Viking ship knew when to put their oars in the water and pull the boat forward.

 Your heart does not want to be fully dependent on that pacemaker.
 What if it fails?
 Would the heart just stop completely?
 No. As it turns out, the heart has many backup cells that can take over if the sinoatrial node stops working.
-If you shut off the main pacemaker, which is keeping the heart beating at, say, 72 times per minute, the heart will start beating at about 40 per minute, owing to a backup pacemaker in the ventricle taking over.
+If you shut off the main pacemaker which is keeping the heart beating at, say, 72 times per minute, the heart will start beating at about 40 per minute, owing to a backup pacemaker in the ventricle taking over.
 As in the Viking ship analogy, if the man at the front falls off, the crew are not going to just sit there and drift in the ocean.
 Instead, some guy will put his oar in the water and everyone else will join in, and he will set the pace for the boat.

 When all those guys on the Viking ship quickly have to throw their oars back in the water to keep time, they don’t get a full stroke out of it, and the ship does not go as far forward.
 Likewise, the heart is only half full of blood when the backup pacemaker forces an early beat.
-If you are lying in bed, noting the very subtle beat of your heart, when that early beat comes along, there is less blood to be pumped.
+If you are lying in bed noting the very subtle beat of your heart, when that early beat comes along there is less blood to be pumped.
 You might not feel it at all and wrongly think for a moment that your heart has suddenly “stopped.”

 PVCsThe main pacemaker is oblivious to that extra beat and shouts, “Stroke” anyway, but the rest of the heart has not had a chance to recover from the prior early beat and ignores that command.
 This produces an extra long pause, about 50% longer than usual, until the next command, “Stroke,” and the next normal beat of the heart.
 During this slightly longer pause, the heart fills up with even more blood than usual.
 Then, the next normal beat comes along and is felt as a powerful thunk in the chest because it comes from a heart that is a bit overfilled with blood.
 The average of the early beat with less blood in the heart and the follow up beat with more blood is about the same as two regular beats.
 The body is happy, but you as a person might not be.